What's the Best Type of Physical Gold to Buy?

 The word “bullion” comes from the old French word for “bar” or “block,” considering this literal meaning, the classic physical form that gold takes when mined, melted traded around the world is of small and large bars of gold.

-In general terms Gold bullion is referred to gold that’s bought and sold for investment purposes.
+In general terms, Gold bullion is referred to gold that’s bought and sold for investment purposes.
 It includes gold bars, ingots and coins, but tends to exclude jewellery, which isn’t considered investment gold in the same way.
-When you purchase a gold bullion product, you aren’t buying a piece of jewellery, but rather a physical bar or coin made of 99.99% pure gold.
+When you purchase a gold bullion product, you aren’t buying a piece of jewellery like 375 gold, but rather a physical bar or coin made of 99.99% pure gold.

 Which physical gold bullion should I invest in - gold bars or gold coins ?

 When it comes to investing in gold, there are generally several key considerations: Firstly, the amount of gold you wish to buy for example fractional gold increments, 1 full ounce or larger denominations.
 Secondly, your method of purchase for example are your taking physical delivery of your metal or storing in accredited storage and Finally, your intended purpose for example gift, long term, short term investment, purchasing a particular coin series or diversifying your portfolio.
 Based on these variation, you may wish to consider a variety of gold types to suit your own needs.

 There are two broad categories of physical gold to invest in which are bars or coins.
 Both gold bars and gold coins have their pros and cons, but what’s important is that you choose one form or the other, or both if you want to diversify your portfolio as much as possible.